-Leann Andrews: Co-Founder, Traction; Assistant Professor, Penn State University
+Leann Andrews: PhD, Co-Founder, Traction; Assistant Professor, Penn State University

 Lyle Bicknell: Principal Urban Designer, Office of Planning and Community Development, City of Seattle